Hilarious reactions as Jaruma flaunts massive behind in a video

 Just recently, Jaruma shared a video of herself with the actress and her filmmaker mother.
 The ladies stood by a car as they engaged in a short discussion.

-Jaruma's physical appearance drew attention away from Regina who was braging about a good quality she got from her mother even though she (Jaruma) was backing her up.
+Jaruma's physical appearance drew attention away from Regina who was bragging about a good quality she got from her mother even though she (Jaruma) was backing her up.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!